Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 Bottom Line: If you want to drive leasing activity at prices you control, all while moving prospects quickly through the leasing funnel, then implement targeted offensive, remarketing, and defensive advertising campaigns on Google and Meta.

-Now that you understand the different types of digital advertisements, their specific purposes, and how to target your apartment community's specific audience, the next step is to make sure your ads help you gain more leads and leases.
+Now that you understand the different types of digital advertisements, their specific purposes, and how to target your apartment community's specific audience, the next step is to make sure that prospective residents are inspired to take action and visit your website when they come across a digital ad of your apartments.

 Let's not ignore the negative stigma associated with general display advertisements amongst Internet users.
 One study reported that 91% of respondents said digital display advertisements are more intrusive than ever.
 Some have even developed selective attention, or banner blindness, simply because they don't care for most of the display ads constantly interrupting their everyday browsing experience.